 But also eggplants, potatoes, corn, tomatoes, carrots, asparagus and garlic are excellent for sizzling on a skewer.

 For my grilled vegetable skewers I first wanted to combine mushrooms, zucchini, red onions and red peppers.
-But as peppers where out, I’ve luckily found a small can of pineapple chunks in my pantry.
+But as bell peppers where out, I’ve luckily found a small can of pineapple chunks in my pantry.
 The caramelized sweet and sharp tang of the fruit perfectly complements the veggies.

 How to make an easy veggie kabob marinade